 How to Disable or Enable Secure Logon in the User Accounts Applet?

-For added security, you can enforce users to press Ctrl+Alt+Delete before signing in.
+For added security, you can force users to press Ctrl+Alt+Delete before signing in.
 This guarantees that the authentic Windows sign-in screen appears, protecting the system from programs that mimic a sign-in to retrieve password info.

 Once you complete the above steps, you will only be allowed to log in to your Windows 11/10 machine when you press Ctrl+Alt+Delete from the keyboard.
 After pressing the required keys combination, you will get the screen to enter the username and password.